xitop/edzed/docs/sblocks.rst

   :param duration:
     The default duration in seconds before a value expires.
     May be overridden on a per-event basis.
-The argument may be:

-      - a numeric value, or
-      - a :ref:`string with time units<Time intervals with units>`, or
-      - ``None`` for no default duration.
+The argument may be ``None`` for no default duration.
 Without a default, every event must explicitly specify the duration.

+  :type duration: int or float or str or None

-  :param expired:
+  :param Any expired:
     A value to be applied after expiration; must pass the validators.

-  If a ``'duration'`` item (with the same format as *duration* argument) is present in the event data, it overrides the default duration.
+  If a ``'duration'`` item (with the same format as the *duration* parameter) is present in the event data, it overrides the default duration.

 Polling data sources